young adults in group therapy

 What aftercare support services do you provide for young adults leaving the program?

-We understand that transitioning back to daily life after treatment can be challenging for young adults.
+We understand that transitioning back to daily life after treatment can be challenging for adolescents.
 That’s why we offer comprehensive aftercare support services to help individuals maintain their sobriety and continue their progress.
-These services may include ongoing therapy, support groups, alumni programs, vocational assistance, and connections to community resources.
+These services may include support groups, alumni programs, vocational assistance, and connections to community resources.
+We also provide referrals to ongoing therapy, such as intensive outpatient programs, if necessary.
 Our goal is to provide continued support and guidance as individuals navigate life after treatment.

 Sources